incubateind/voice-editor/modules/Instructions/List.md

 * change (replace) to the end of the line
 * change (replace) entire word
 * change (replace) to the end of the word
-* delete character and substitute text
-* delete line and substitute text (same as cc)
 * transpose two letters (delete and paste)
 * undo
 * redo